mincong-h/mincong-h.github.io/_posts/2018-07-03-create-systemd-unit-file-for-java.md

     service's creation.
 ---

-Today, I want to talk about how to create a Systemd unit file for Java program.
+Recently I created a Systemd unit file to manage a Java program in Raspberry Pi.
+Today, I want to share about the structure of a service file and some commands useful after the service's creation.
+This article is written under Raspbian GNU/Linux 10 (buster) and systemd 241.

 ## Unit File Structure